vishnugamini/LocalLLMAgent/README.md

   **Prompt:** `Create a browser based clock using HTML, CSS and JS.
 It must look like an actual clock, round in shape with moving hands.
 Also display the time in digits beside the clock`
       ![Clock Example](imgs/pic-2.png)

-   **Prompt:** `Create a web based calculator using HTML, CSS and JS with history that records all the previous calculation and give it a cyborg theme.`
+   **Prompt:** `Create a web based calculator using HTML, CSS and JS with history that records all the previous calculations.
+Beautify the application by giving it a cyborg theme.`
       ![Calculator Example](imgs/pic-3.png)

 ### 2. `Code Debugging & Self-Correction`